matthv/laravel-atos-sips-gateway/README.md

 ---

-This package makes easily integration with the Atos SIPS payment system, which is widely used by the french banks under different names: Mercanet, E-Transactions, Citelis etc.
+This package makes easily integration with the Atos SIPS payment system, which is widely used by the french banks under different names: Mercanet, E-Transactions, Citelis, Sogenactif etc.

 **Be aware this package only supports the version 2 of Atos SIPS.**